Mascot Generator for Vibe Coders

 vs. hiring an animator

-A freelance character animator will deliver something beautiful for $5,000–$15,000 over 3–4 months.
+A freelance character animator will deliver something beautiful for $5,000–$15,000 over 3–12 weeks.
 For 90% of vibe-coded apps — most of which haven't validated the product yet — that math doesn't work.
 Ship with Ziggle, validate the concept, then hire the animator to polish the winner.
 The full tradeoff is in Ziggle vs hiring an animator.

-The proof: Duolingo
+The clearest proof: Duolingo

 Duolingo's mascot Duo the owl, animated